open-research/sumatra/README.rst

 ============

 Sumatra requires Python versions 2.6, 2.7 or ≥ 3.3.
 The web interface requires
-Django (>= 1.4) and the django-tagging package.
+Django (>= 1.6) and the django-tagging package.
 Sumatra requires that you keep your own code in a version control system (currently Subversion, Mercurial, Git and Bazaar are supported).
-If you are already using Mercurial or Bazaar there is nothing else to install.
+If you are already using Bazaar there is nothing else to install.
 If you are using Subversion you will need to install the pysvn package.
-If you using Git, you will need to install git-python bindings.
+If you using Git, you will need to install git-python bindings, and for Mercurial install hg-api.

 ============